 Dissatisfaction with the college experience at the end of the first semester is not uncommon.
-Several national studies suggest that one third of college students do not return for their sophomore year of college, but there is little data regarding how many of those students leave at the midpoint of their first year.
+Several national studies suggest that as many as one third of college students do not return for their sophomore year of college, but there is little data regarding how many of those students leave at the midpoint of their first year.
 However, both college personnel and first year students know that there are many students who will not be back for second semester.

 So you are faced with a dilemma.
 Your student says he does not want to return to school.
 What do you do?

 First, you listen

-Before you agree and move your student back home, before you disagree and insist that your student stay and finish the year, you stop and listen.
-If you’re too upset to listen right away, ask for some time to let the thought register and plan to talk again soon.
+Before you agree and move your student back home, before you disagree and insist that your student stay and finish the year, you listen.
+If you’re too upset to listen right away, ask for some time to let the thought register and make a plan to talk again soon.
 Let your student know that you need some time to digest the idea and then you want to hear his thoughts – really hear them.
-Then be prepared to listen carefully and thoughtfully, be a sounding board, and try to hear what your student is really saying about his reasons.
-This isn’t always easy for parents to do, but is the most important first step for helping your student.
-In fact, for some students, this is all they may really need.
-They want to vent and share their experiences and be heard.
+Then be prepared to listen carefully and thoughtfully, be a sounding board, and try to hear what your student is really saying about his reasons for not returning.
+It is not always easy for parents to do, but this listening is the most important first step in helping your student.
+In fact, for some students, this is all they need.
+They need to vent and share their experiences and be heard.

 Your student may have a number of reasons for wanting to leave school after this first semester.

 - He may feel that he never really made the transition to college life.

 - Several (or many) of his friends may be leaving and he fears he’ll be lonely.

 - He may not have understood how difficult the academic work would be and he feels overwhelmed.

 - He may have had a poor semester academically and feel that he won’t be able to recover.

 - He may be having difficulties living with his roommate.